Frankovg/proyecto_socratech/README.md

 # digiArt
 > This is my personal full stack project that I made after 8 weeks in the bootcamp.
 It was made just by myself and it tooks 3 days to finished it.
-The project is a kind of exam for the students to probe the knowledge level in the middle of the bootcamp.
+The project is a kind of exam which the students can probe the knowledge level in the middle of the bootcamp.
 > Video demo in YouTube [_here_](https://youtu.be/x851u6-utEU).

 ## Table of Contents